Holiday rentals in Staithes

 Once one of the largest fishing ports on the Yorkshire coast, Staithes is now a tranquil seaside village with charm to spare.
 The beauty of this seaside location attracted the Staithes Group, a group of artists who at the end of the 19th century set up a colony here.
 When you walk down the steep slope to town, you pass through an intoxicating labyrinth of narrow alleyways called “ginnels,” flanked by 18th-century cottages, many with colourful doors and window sills.
 As you reach the two breakwaters of the harbour, there are a handful of fishing boats and leisure craft bobbing up and down on the waters of the North Sea.
 Turn around and you’ll see a backdrop of dramatic cliffs making up the northeast corner of North York Moors National Park.

-Top things to do in Staithes
+What are the top things to do in Staithes?

 Fossil hunting